Media Projects: Development & Production Grants

 How to apply: Applications for this program must be submitted at Grants.gov.
 Online submission requires registration, a process that usually takes three to five business days but can take as long as four weeks.
 Be sure to visit Grants.gov and begin registering well in advance of the deadline.
 Applicants are encouraged to submit draft proposals, via e-mail attachment, at least six weeks before the deadline.

-Watch the Grant Center's archived webinar from September 2012, A Conversation with NEH.
+Watch the Grant Center's archives webinar from June 2014.

 Applicants are encouraged to consult the successful production grant proposal that WGBH submitted for their Freedom Riders project and the successful production grant proposal that Twin Cities Public Television submitted for their Slavery by Another Name project.